 A poor latch is often to blame for many a sore nipple, so to truly fix the problem, you’ll want to start by working on that latch.
 But to soothe already-sore nipples, try a pure lanolin product, like Lansinoh.
 It’s safe to be in baby’s mouth (key) and contains no allergens or additives, so it’s safe for your skin too.

 Try a nipple shield

-These flexible silicone covers fit over the nipple and areola and can help baby if he or she is having trouble latching.
+These flexible silicone covers fit over the nipple and areola and can help baby if she’s having trouble latching.
 To work effectively, nipple shields need to be sized properly for both your nipple as well as baby’s mouth, and they need to be attached so they draw in a lot of your breast.
-Since baby may get less milk if the shields are used incorrectly it’s best to talk with an International Board Certified Lactation Consultant (IBCLC), so she can help get you set up and make sure you’re using them the right way.
+Since baby may get less milk if the shields are used incorrectly, it’s best to talk with an International Board Certified Lactation Consultant (IBCLC), so she can help get you set up and make sure you’re using them the right way.